 Full Content: 13 minutes.

 One aha moment can change your life.
 It did for me.
-I’ve gone back and forth on whether to write this for a long time.
-There are thousands all over the interwebs, and in my clearly opinionated opinion, 99% of them are junk.
+I’ve gone back and forth on whether to write this piece for a long time.
+There are thousands all over the interwebs, and in my clearly opinionated opinion — 99% of them are junk.

-I’m certain of this, because I typed the same words into Google search when I started out as a solopreneur: “online business”.
-Even so, I know this is something my readers want to hear from me, and I owe you an honest answer.
+I’m certain of this, because I typed these same words into Google search when I first started out as a solopreneur: “online business”.
+Even so, I know this is something that needs to get addressed properly and I owe you an honest answer.

 This is an attempt to provide a comprehensive, factual, and actionable guide to the popular question of what the best online businesses are.
 My goal is simple: to not fall into the 99% garbage pile.

 - The only way to build a real business (and eventually quit your day job if you choose) is with patience and perseverance.
 It’s all about taking tiny steps each day.